privacy-scaling-explorations/zkevm-specs/specs/opcode/F0CREATE_F5CREATE2.md

 It pops 3 words for `CREATE` and 4 words for `CREATE2` from the stack.
 In both cases, it then pushes 1 word to the stack.

+If all the pre-checks pass, then
-It then checks that `callee.is_persistent = caller.is_persistent and caller.is_success`.
+  - It checks that `callee.is_persistent = caller.is_persistent and caller.is_success`.
-If the caller is not persistent, we need to propagate the `rw_counter_end_of_reversion` to make sure every state update in the new call has a corresponding reversion.
+  - If the caller is not persistent, we need to propagate the `rw_counter_end_of_reversion` to make sure every state update in the new call has a corresponding reversion.

-It stores the current call context by writing the current values `rw_table` and checks that the new call context is setup correctly by reading to `rw_table`, and then does a step state transition to the call and begins the execution o the initialization bytecode.
+  - It stores the current call context by writing the current values `rw_table` and checks that the new call context is setup correctly by reading to `rw_table`, and then does a step state transition to the call and begins the execution o the initialization bytecode.
+Otherwise, it restores the current call context.
 ## Code

 Please refer to `src/zkevm_specs/evm/execution/create.py`.